By David Nield

 Kindle Paperwhite vs Kobo Nia: price and verdict

-As you've seen, the Kindle Paperwhite edges out the Kobo Nia in most of the categories we've covered – it has a slightly sharper screen, it's waterproof, it has the option of much more storage if you need it and it comes in more colours.
+As you've seen, the Kindle Paperwhite edges out the Kobo Nia in most of the categories we've covered – it has a slightly sharper screen, it's waterproof, it has the option of much more storage if you need it and it comes in more colors.
 In contrast, the main benefits of the Kobo Nia are support for more file formats and software that's not quite as cluttered.

 The price is worth considering, though – the Kobo Nia comes in at £89.99, whereas the Kindle Paperwhite starts at £119.99 with Amazon ads on the home screen and £129.99 without.
 That's a significant saving if you opt for the Kobo Nia – and one you might consider worth sacrificing features such as waterproofing for.